 For more detailed information regarding OPT categories, application procedures, travel during OPT and school transfer, please read OPT instructions. <Add the link>

-If this is your first-time to get a job in the United States, you will need to apply for a Social Security Card.
-As an F-1 student, you will need the following documents to apply for a Social Security Card.
+If this is your first-time to get a job in the United States, you will need to apply for a Social Security Number.
+As an F-1 student, you will need the following documents to apply for a Social Security Number:

 - A completed Social Security Application (SS-5 Form).